CodeStrate/financial-document-analyser-agent/README.md

-# Financial Document Analyzer Agent - Base App Debugged
+# Financial Document Analyzer Agent - Base App (Enhanced)

 [![Python Version](https://img.shields.io/badge/python-3.13+-blue.svg)](https://www.python.org/downloads/)

 This project is an AI-powered system that analyzes financial documents (such as quarterly earnings reports) to provide a comprehensive summary, investment advice, and a risk assessment.
-It uses **CrewAI** to orchestrate a team of specialized AI agents and a **FastAPI** server for interaction.
+It uses **CrewAI** to orchestrate a team of specialized AI agents, **FastAPI** for API interaction, and a **Redis + Celery job queue** for scalable asynchronous processing.

-This repository is the improved and stable version of the base assignment codebase, with bugs fixed and prompts refined without bonus features.
+This repository is the improved and stable version of the base assignment codebase, with bugs fixed, prompts refined, and extended with concurrency features.

 ---